How to Stop Audible from Playing Automatically on All Devices

 Once disabled, Audible won't automatically play your next audiobook after you finish the current one.

-To disable "Seamless Multipart Play":
+Steps to disable "Seamless Multipart Play":

 2. Tap the three horizontal lines (hamburger menu) in the upper-left corner to open the side menu.